 Essential Skills and Abilities Required for the Study of Physical Therapy

-To be successful in this intensive program, students must be in good physical and mental health.
-Any applicant with concerns regarding the essential skills and abilities required should consult with the Director to discuss the physical and cognitive demands required to successfully complete the program and accommodations that are available to students with disabilities.
+Please review the Essential Skills and Attributes - College of Medicine | University of Saskatchewan.
+Any applicant with concerns regarding the essential skills and abilities required should consult with the Director or designate to discuss the physical and cognitive demands required to successfully complete the program and accommodations that are available to students with disabilities.

 Admission Requirements